digitarald/digitarald-fancyupload/meta.md

 * verbose: (*boolean*: defaults to false) Debug mode, logs messages and all events from Flash during development (using *console.info*).
 * target: (*element*: defaults to null) If given, the browse-element is overlayed with a transparent movie.
 The Events *click/mouseenter/mouseleave/disabled* are fired as events on *target*.
 * zIndex: (*number*: defaults to 9999) Only used if a *target* is given, this sets the z-index for the overlay.
-* buttonImage: (*string*: defaults to null) Sprite for the upload button, has to have 4 states vertical aligned: Normal, hovered, clicked and disabled.
+* buttonImage: (*string*: defaults to null) Sprite for the upload button, has to have 4 states vertically aligned: Normal, hovered, clicked and disabled.
 Make sure to adapt the options *width* and *height*.
+* policyFile: (*string*: defaults to null) Location the cross-domain policy file.
+See [Flash Security.loadPolicyFile](http://livedocs.adobe.com/flash/9.0/ActionScriptLangRefV3/flash/system/Security.html#loadPolicyFile%28%29).
 * url: (*string*: defaults to null) URL to the server-side script (relative URLs are changed automatically to absolute paths).
 * method: (*string*: defaults to 'post') If the method is 'get', *data* is appended as query-string to the URL.
 The upload will always be a POST request.
 * data: (*object|string*: defaults to null) Key/data values that are sent with the upload requests.
 * mergeData: (*boolean*: defaults to true) If true, the *data* option from uploader and file is merged (prioritised file data).
 * fieldName: (*string*: defaults to "Filedata") The key of the uploaded file on your server, similar to *name* in a file-input.
 Linux Flash ignores it, better avoid it.
 * fileSizeMin: (*number*: defaults to 1) Validates the minimal size of a selected file *byte*.
-* fileSizeMax: (*number*: defaults to 0) Validates the maximal size of a selected file (official limit is 100 MB for FileReference)
+* fileSizeMax: (*number*: defaults to 0) Validates the maximal size of a selected file (official limit is 100 MB for FileReference, I tested up to 2 GB)
 * allowDuplicates: (*boolean*: defaults to false) Validates that no duplicate files are added.
+* timeLimit: (*number*: default 30, 0 for linux) Timeout in seconds.
+If the upload is without progress, it is cancelled and event `complete` gets fired (with error string `timeout`).
+Occurs usually when the server sends an empty response (also on redirects).
+* fileList: (*boolean*: defaults to false) Validates that no duplicate files are added.
 * fileListMax: (*number*: defaults to 0) Validates the overall file count.
 * fileListSizeMax: (*number*: defaults to 0) Validates the overall file size in *byte*.
 * instantStart: (*boolean*: defaults to false) If true, the upload starts right after a successful file selection.